justinsunho/leesreview.com/content/pages/sat.md

   - title: Personal Meetings
     image: /images/pages/SAT/mr.-haven-schooling-andrew-soliman.jpg
-    description: After our students take their diagnostic tests, we schedule a 20 minute meeitng with students and parents to make sure there is a good fit.
+    description: After our students take their diagnostic tests, we schedule a 20 minute meeting with students and parents to make sure there is a good fit.
-      We then place our studnets into an afternoon or morning class based onthier schedules.
+      We then place our students into an afternoon or morning class based on their schedules.
-  - title: June 7 - July 29 (8 Weeks)
+  - title: June 14th - August 5th (8 Weeks)
     image: /images/pages/home/dsc02754.jpg
     description: Our students then go through an intesive 8 week course taht covers all SAT material, and requires weekly testing to ensure familiarity with the test and proper trajectory.
   - title: 2 or 4-week extensions (Optional)
     image: /images/pages/SAT/stephen-lee.jpg
-    description: We also provide 2 - 4 week extensions for studnets that need the extra boost for their teseting needs.
-August 13 - 21 September 3 - 25
+    description: We also provide 2 - 4 week extensions for students that need the extra boost for their testing needs, starting August 13th - 21st for the two week extension and September 3rd - 25th for the four week extension.
   - title: Register and Take the SAT!
     image: /images/pages/SAT/s0110015.jpg
-    description: At Lee's review, our studnets are never alone in the test taking process.
-We help them register for their SAT tests and celebrate aftter the test dates.
+    description: At Lee's review, our students are never alone in the test taking process.
+Once they're ready to take the test full-on, we help guide them through the registration and test-taking process.
 testimonies:
   subtitle: Testimonies
   linkText: See more Testimonies